molinfo-vienna/CDPKit/README.md

 The CDPkit is an open-source software toolkit for cheminformatics, which stands for chemical informatics.
 It is widely used in the field of computational chemistry and drug discovery.
-CDPkit provides a wide range of functionality for handling and analyzing chemical structures, including molecule representation, substructure searching, molecular fingerprinting, molecular visualization, and property prediction.
+CDPkit provides a wide range of functionality for handling and analyzing chemical structures, including molecule representation, pharmacophore generation, substructure searching, molecular fingerprinting, molecular visualization, molecular conformation generation, and property prediction.

 At its core, CDPkit allows scientists to manipulate and analyze molecules and chemical reactions using computer algorithms.
 It provides a set of programming tools and libraries that enable researchers to work with molecular data in a systematic and efficient manner.